saltyorg/docs/docs/reference/guides/rclone-remote-dropbox.md

     "--drive-stop-on-upload-limit": null,
 ```

-The cloudplow config has a set of "rclone_sleeps", which are the triggers cloudplow watches for to decide when to switch service accounts.
+The cloudplow config has a set of "rclone_sleeps", which are the triggers cloudplow watches for to decide when to switch service accounts or halt uploading.
 One of these is meaningless for dropbox, so you can remove it if you wish.

 Before:
 ```